FS-KAN: Permutation Equivariant Kolmogorov-Arnold Networks via Function Sharing: A theoretical analysis of the expressive power of FS-KANs

 On the other hand, we will show next that parameter-sharing MLPs are capable of approximating FS-KANs to arbitrary precision (proof is on \appxref{appendix: proof of WS is dense in FS}) :

-\begin{prop} For any compact domain $\Omega$, $\epsilon > 0$, and FS-KAN $\Phi$ with $l$ layers and continuous activations, there exists a parameter-sharing MLP $f$ with at most $2l$ ReLU layers s.t. $||f - \Phi||_{\infty} < \epsilon$.
+\begin{prop} For any compact domain $\Omega$, $\epsilon > 0$, and FS-KAN $\Phi$ with $l$ layers and continuous activations, there exists a parameter-sharing MLP $f_\epsilon$ with at most $2l$ ReLU layers s.t. $||f - \Phi||_{\infty} < \epsilon$.

-\end{prop} Both proofs provide constructive methods for building the corresponding networks, though not necessarily efficient in terms of depth or parameters.
+\end{prop} Both proofs provide methods for building the corresponding networks, though not necessarily efficient in terms of depth or parameters.
 The results extend to higher-order tensors and direct products of symmetry groups via flattened tensor representations.

-\textbf{Implications for the expressivity of FS-KANs.} These results establish that FS-KANs and parameter-sharing MLPs possess equivalent expressive power in the function approximation sense.
+\textbf{Implications for the expressivity of FS-KANs.} We show that for a specific permutation group $G$, FS-KANs and parameter-sharing MLPs can approximate each other arbitrarily well, meaning both model families have equivalent expressive power in the uniform approximation sense.
 This equivalence has profound implications for both theoretical analysis and practical applications.
 It allows us to transfer known properties and guarantees between these model classes, creating a bridge between the established theory of parameter-sharing networks and KANs.
 For example, if DeepSets is proven universal for permutation-invariant functions, we can establish that the corresponding FS-KAN construction inherits this universality.
 As a direct implication of the above-mentioned expressive power equivalence, we establish the following corollary,